lewisemarcus/NoteTaker/README.md

 WHEN a user opens the Note Taker
 THEN a user is presented with a landing page with a link to a notes page WHEN a user clicks on the link to the notes page
-THEN a user is presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the noteâ€™s text in the right-hand column
+THEN a user is presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note's text in the right-hand column
-WHEN a user enters a new note title and the noteâ€™s text THEN a Save icon appears in the navigation at the top of the page WHEN a user clicks on the Save icon
+WHEN a user enters a new note title and the note's text THEN a Save icon appears in the navigation at the top of the page WHEN a user clicks on the Save icon
 THEN the new note the user has entered is saved and appears in the left-hand column with the other existing notes WHEN a user clicks on an existing note in the list in the left-hand column THEN that note appears in the right-hand column
-WHEN a user clicks on the Write icon in the navigation at the top of the page THEN the user is presented with empty fields to enter a new note title and the noteâ€™s text in the right-hand column
+WHEN a user clicks on the Write icon in the navigation at the top of the page THEN the user is presented with empty fields to enter a new note title and the note's text in the right-hand column

 ```